dword-design/vue-mermaid-string/README.md

 A Vue.js component that turns a Mermaid string into a diagram.
 <!-- /DESCRIPTION -->

+ℹ️ <sup>There is also [vue-mermaid](https://github.com/robin1liu/vue-mermaid), which works a bit differently.
+Structured data are passed to the component and the diagram string is generated behind the scenes.
+This component uses the diagram string directly, which is why it is called `vue-mermaid-string`.
+The advantage is that it always supports the latest language standard and is easier to use if you have an existing diagram.
+Depends on your use case which fits better.</sup>

 <!-- INSTALL/ -->
 ## Install via a package manager